 Rock Creek Conservancy works to protect and restore Rock Creek and its waters, parks, and lands through a combination of education, advocacy, and on-the-ground projects.

 Throughout the year, we increase awareness of the threats to Rock Creek and how neighboring residents and institutions can work together to address these threats.
 Our activities include

 - Outreach events, such as presentations, tabling at community events, and meetings;

 - Publicity through the media, our website, newsletters, and flyers; and

-- Developing partnerships with park neighbors, such as embassies and faith institutions.
+- Developing partnerships with park neighbors, such as schools.

 We press for protection of Rock Creek by writing letters, giving testimony, speaking at public hearings, and meeting with federal, state, district, and local government officials.

 Our on-the-ground activities are:

 - Neighborhood-based stream teams that adopt sections of park or creek for environmental stewardship,